Tips for Effective Lead Nurturing and Management

 “Most business leaders prefer email as a way to communicate.
 This is the perfect way to reach out to leads and give them more information to close the deal.”

 Andrea Loubier, who works for Mailbird, agrees that “newsletters are a great way to let your potential customers know what’s going on in your business.”

 “If a business or person is on the fence about a product or service, sending them a newsletter with a 20% discount, for example, can be the final push they need to make a decision.”

-Loubier says, “Most newsletters can be made in a few minutes, especially if you use a template that has already been made.”
-It’s a quick and cheap way to get in touch with a lot of prospects at once and send them information that shows you care.
+Loubier says, “Most newsletters can be made in a few minutes, especially if you use a template already made.”
+It’s a quick and cheap way to contact many prospects at once and send them information that shows you care.

 Eric Melillo explains how COFORGE works: “In the early morning, I usually reach out to a warm lead who has shown some initial interest.
-Before I call the prospect, I look them up on LinkedIn, learn about their job to find common problems, look over the content offer they accepted, and find a way to help or add value.
+Before I call the prospect, I look them up on LinkedIn, learn about their job to find common problems, review the content offer they accepted, and find a way to help or add value.”

-“When I’m on the phone with a prospect, I use the “Give and Get” technique, in which I give them a tip for improving something on their website that they can do themselves and that has a big impact.
-Mellilo says, “From there, I ask the prospect if they’d like to learn more about how we can help them reach their goals and set up a second “planned” call.”
+“When I’m on the phone with a prospect, I use the ‘Give and Get’ technique, in which I give them a tip for improving something on their website that they can do themselves, which has a big impact.
+Mellilo says, “From there, I ask the prospect if they’d like to learn more about how we can help them reach their goals and set up a second ‘planned’ call.”